holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.5 Role Assignment

 The Lead Link of a Circle may assign people to fill the Roles defined by that Circle and may revoke these assignments at any time, unless these authorities have been limited or delegated.
-A Circle’s Lead Link may also assign someone to fill the Lead Link Role for each Sub-Circle, using the same rules that apply when the Lead Link assigns into any other Role defined by the Circle.
+When a Role is really a Sub-Circle, whoever is assigned to fill that Role also becomes the Lead Link of that Sub-Circle.

 #### 1.5.1 Unfilled Roles